enanomapper/nano-lazar-paper/nano-lazar.md

 include-before: ^1^ in silico toxicology gmbh,  Basel, Switzerland
 keywords: (Q)SAR, read-across, nanoparticle
 date: \today
 abstract: "The lazar framework for read across predictions was expanded for the prediction of naoparticles, and a new methodology for calculating nanoparticle descriptors from core and coating structures was implemented.
 In order to compare nanparticle descriptor sets and local regression algorithms 60 independent crossvalidation experiments were performed for the Protein Corona dataset obtained from the eNanoMapper database.
 The best RMSE and r^2 results were obtained with protein corona descriptors and the weighted random forest algorithm, but its 95% prediction interval is significantly less accurate than models with simpler descriptor sets (measured and calculated nanoparticle properties).
 The most accurate prediction intervals were obtained with measured nanoparticle properties with RMSE and r^2 valus that show no statistical significant difference (p < 0.05) to the protein corona descriptors.
-Calculated descriptors are interesting for cheap and fast high-throughput screening purposes, they have significantly lower r^2 values, but RMSE and prediction intervals are comparable to protein corona and nanoparticle moels."
+Calculated descriptors are interesting for cheap and fast high-throughput screening purposes, random forest models have significantly lower r^2 values, but RMSE and prediction intervals are comparable to protein corona and nanoparticle random forest models."

 #documentclass: achemso
 bibliography: references.bibtex